hoppxi/zend/docs/content/cli/zend.md

 .\zend.exe --help
 ```

-You can optionally move `zend` to a directory in your `PATH` for global access.
+Optionally, move `zend` to a directory in your `PATH` for global access.

+---

 ## Usage